ToneLi/SemMedDB/README.md

 ### SemMedDB
-This task is about extracting a triple from a sentence, I regard this task as a classification task.
+This task is about extracting a triple from a sentence, I regard this task as the classification task.
 To solve this task, I proposed three methods Sequence vs. Data augmentation vs. Graph.
 If you want to run the model, please skip to step 4 directly.

 ### Environment